bhauman/bhauman.github.com/drafts/devcards.md

 ## Introducing Devcards

 I have created [Devcards][devcards] as one possible solution to this problem.
-Devcards provides an interface that organizises a set of cards, where each card repesents a code example.
+Devcards provides an interface that organizes a set of cards, where each card repesents a code example.
 Devcards allows you to define cards inline in your source file like so: